 Embryo screening is often recommended for naturally occurring pregnancies in women who are over the age of 37, have a family history of chromosome problems, or have had multiple miscarriages.
 Various methods including the chorionic villus sampling test and the amniocentesis test can be used to test for hundreds of genetic conditions.
 In this article, however, we are going to focus on the use of embryo screening during the course of assisted reproduction.

-At IVI we use embryo screening as part of the IVF Genetic (IVI plus PGS) process.
+At IVI we use embryo screening as part of the IVF Genetic (IVI plus PGT-A) process.
 After egg retrieval has taken place and the ovocytes have been combined with the sperm to allow fertilisation to take place, embryos are cultured in the laboratory for a number of days.
-After selecting the most viable embryos based on observation of their morphology, preimplantation genetic screening (PGS) is carried out in order to select the healthiest.
+After selecting the most viable embryos based on observation of their morphology, preimplantation genetic screening (PGT) is carried out in order to select the healthiest.
 The healthiest embryo is then transferred into the uterus using a catheter specially designed for the procedure.
 This is a simple, painless process after which the patient is able to return home just a few minutes later.